cmextension/-hugo-cmlivedeal-docs/content/pdf-coupon/install-mpdf-library.md

 ![/images/mpdf_extracted.jpg](/images/mpdf_extracted.jpg)

-In Joomla!’s Extension Manager, you switch to “Install from Directory” tab and enter the path the “mpdf” folder.
+In Joomla!'s Extension Manager, you switch to “Install from Directory” tab and enter the path the “mpdf” folder.
 If your “tmp” folder is “/home/username/joomla/tmp” then the path to “mpdf” folder should be “/home/username/joomla/tmp/mpdf”.

 ![/images/mpdf_install.jpg](/images/mpdf_install.jpg)